John Collie (doctor)

-Sir Robert John Collie CMG DL JP (15 August 1860 –4 April 1935) was a Scottish doctor and public servant who also served as National Liberal Party MP for Glasgow Partick from 1922 to 1923.
+Sir Robert John Collie CMG DL JP (15 August 1860 –4 April 1935) was a Scottish medical doctor and public servant who also served as National Liberal Party MP for Glasgow Partick from 1922 to 1923.

 Background

 He was the fourth son of James Collie, of Pitfodels, Aberdeenshire.
 He was educated at Aberdeen University.
 He married, in 1886 Jessie Edgar of Locharwoods, Dumfriesshire.
 They had one son.
 He was knighted in 1912.
 He was made a Companion of the Order of St Michael and St George in 1918.
 He was appointed a Deputy Lieutenant.
 He was a Justice of the peace in the County of London.
 His wife Jessie died in 1928.

 Professional career

 He was Chief Medical Officer Metropolitan Water Board; Consulting Medical Officer to the Ministry of Pensions; Hon.
 Member Massachusetts Society of Physicians; Medical Examiner to the London County Council; Vice-President Medico-Legal Society; Member Royal Commission on Venereal Diseases, 1913–15; Temporary and Honorary Colonel Auxiliary Medical Services (despatches); Director of Medical Services, Ministry of Pensions; President Special Medical Board for Neurasthenia; Home Office Medical Referee Workmen's Compensation Act.